Wakkanai: Railway

-Above are the stations located in Wakkanai.

-There are plans for a massive extension of the Trans-Siberian Railway.
-If becoming a reality, it would go via Sakhalin and end in Wakkanai.

-Sea
+Highways

+Seaports

 Heartland Ferry operates seasonal ferry service to Rebun Island and Rishiri Island.
 Ferry service to Korsakov on Sakhalin Island was terminated on September 18, 2015.
-Wakkanai governor KUDO Hiroshi pledged to restore ferry service to Sakhalin and in 2016, the route resumed operation between the months of June and September of each year and is commercially operated by the Commonwealth of Dominica flagged vessel Penguin 33, which is a High-speed craft owned by Penguin International Limited and operated by Sakhalin Shipping Company.
+Wakkanai mayor Hiroshi Kudo pledged to restore ferry service to Sakhalin and in 2016, the route resumed operation between the months of June and September.
+It was commercially operated by the Commonwealth of Dominica flagged vessel Penguin 33, which is a high-speed craft owned by Penguin International Limited and operated by Sakhalin Shipping Company.
+The route was suspended for passengers in 2019, and efforts to reintroduce service ended in 2022.